neurodata/neurodata.io/content/about/conduct.md

 - social media
 - any other online media

-Team members violating these rules *may be sanctioned or expelled*.
+Team members violating these rules at school or school/lab sponsored events *may be sanctioned or expelled*.

 Much of this language is taken from <a href="https://hackcodeofconduct.org/">hack code of conduct</a>.